Brunswick, New York: Expanding development and Brunswick Smart Growth

 In early 2005, Wal-Mart indicated intentions to build a Supercenter near its current site on Hoosick Road (Route 7), which sparked outcry from a significant portion of the town population.
 Additionally, in late 2006, the town saw proposals for five large housing developments that would have added 1387 new homes to a town that was only seeing an average of 43 new homes per year.
 These proposals, along with other development plans, brought about much opposition, mainly from an organization called Brunswick Smart Growth, Inc., which began a campaign against rapid and excessive development.

 One of the main issues coming from Brunswick Smart Growth and town residents was concerns regarding overdevelopment of the town in a short period of time; their argument was for "sustainable and positive growth".
-Many cited the arguable overdevelopment of Clifton Park, a town located roughly 14 mi to the northeast.
+Many cited the arguable overdevelopment of Clifton Park, a town located roughly 14 mi to the northwest.
 Brunswick Smart Growth became noticeable after many residents placed signs on their lawns.

 All of these proposed developments were planned to be rezoned to waive the usual requirement that each house sit on at least 1 acre of land.
 Additionally, some town residents were upset about the fact that one of the developments, Highland Creek, was made possible by the sale of 210.3 acre of land by town supervisor Philip Herrington and his brother Kenneth, a Rensselaer County legislator.
 It is notable that the Herrington brothers are successful dairy farmers; they own the largest dairy farm in Rensselaer County, and they also own a significant amount of farmland in the town.
 The land of the proposed Highland Creek development sits on former farmland.

 The issue went so far as two lawsuits against the town.
 The first was brought about in October 2006 by Brunswick Smart Growth and a few individual town residents.
 It claimed that one, the town did not offer enough hearings regarding the planned Highland Creek development, and two, that the land on which Highland Creek would be built had not been properly rezoned for the development (it was zoned for agriculture and never rezoned to allow a residential development).
 The suit was eventually dismissed by Rensselaer County Supreme Court Judge Christian F. Hummel.

 A second suit was filed, this time in the State Supreme Court, in November 2007, again by Brunswick Smart Growth and a few individuals.
 This time, the suit focused on insufficiencies in the town's comprehensive plan.
 If the comprehensive plan were deemed inadequate, two proposed developments that had already received approval would lose their approval.
 This suit was dismissed in August 2009.
 The town reportedly spent more than $38,000 in legal fees during the two lawsuits.

 The planned Wal-mart Supercenter was scrapped in 2007, instead the current Wal-mart received an upgrade; and none of the planned developments have yet been built, though this could have much to do with the late-2000s recession.